Glittertind

-Glittertind or Glittertinden is a mountain in Lom Municipality in Innlandet county, Norway.
+Glittertinden (or historically Glittertind) is a mountain in Lom Municipality in Innlandet county, Norway.
 The 2452 m tall mountain is the second highest mountain in Norway.
 It is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 22 km southeast of the village of Fossbergom and about 38 km southwest of the village of Vågåmo.
-The mountain is surrounded by several other notable mountains including Trollsteineggje, Trollsteinrundhøe, and Svartholshøe to the north; Grotbreahesten to the northeast; Veslekjølen to the east; Austre Hestlægerhøe and Nautgardstinden to the southeast; Steinbukampen and Veopallan to the south; and Galdhøpiggen to the west.
+The mountain is surrounded by several other notable mountains including Trollsteineggje, Trollsteinrundhøe, and Svartholshøe to the north; Grotbreahesten to the northeast; Veslkjølen to the east; Austre Hestlægerhøe and Nautgardstinden to the southeast; Steinbukampen and Veopallan to the south; and Galdhøpiggen to the west.

 Height

 The mountain reaches an elevation of 2452 m without the glacier on top of its peak.
 As of 2008 it reached 2465 m above sea level including the glacier, measured as summer minimum.
 But in August 2022, the mountain was seen basically without the glacier.

 Glittertind had earlier been a challenger for the title as the highest mountain in Norway, as measurements showed Glittertind including the glacier was slightly higher than Galdhøpiggen which reaches an elevation of 2469 m above sea level with no glacier at the summit.
 In a 1917 official map, the mountain was indicated to be 2481 m.
 So it was a matter of defining a glacier as a part of a mountain or not.
 The glacier has, however, shrunk in recent years, and the dispute has been settled in Galdhøpiggen's favour.
 The summit of Glittertind was reached for the first time in 1841 by Harald Nicolai Storm Wergeland and Hans Sletten.